DarthMike/darthmike.github.io/source/_posts/2015-09-01-poor-mans-functional-programming.markdown

 I want to relate this to the fact that most iOS engineers, or mobile application developers, are traditionally familiar with Object Oriented Programming paradigm.
 But Swift offers more than different syntax and OOP.

 I’m referring to *some* features inspired by functional languages.
-I’ve you’ve ever had an interest, but never the chance or motivation to go forth and look into this paradigm, now it's the perfect time to do it.
+If you’ve ever had an interest, but never the chance or motivation to go forth and look into this paradigm, now it's the perfect time to do it.

 <!-- more -->

 # Functional programming is...

-I don’t want to start defining what functional programming is, there’s [excellent](http://harlankellaway.com/blog/2015/08/10/swift-functional-programming-intro/) resources out there, [check them out](https://www.objc.io/books/).
+I don’t want to start reviewing what functional programming is, there are [excellent](http://harlankellaway.com/blog/2015/08/10/swift-functional-programming-intro/) resources out there, [check them out](https://www.objc.io/books/).

 I want to point out how a beginner, somebody who starts learning Functional Programming (FP), might feel: